OlgaHuawei/draft-olga-digital-map/draft-havel-opsawg-digital-map.md

 The following are design requirements for modelling the Digital Map:

 1. Digital Map should contain only topological information.
-Digital Map should not contain all data required for all the management and use cases, but should have pointers to other functional Digital Twin data and models.
+Digital Map is not required to contain all data required for all the management and use cases.
+However, it should be designed to support adequate pointers to other functional Digital Twin data and models to ease navigating in the overall system.
+For example:

+  * ACLs and Route Policies are not required to be supported in the Digital Map, they would be linked to Digital Map
+  * Dynamic paths may either be outside of the Digital Map or part of traffic engineering data/models

-2. Digital Map entities should contain only properties used to identify topological entities at different layers, identify their roles and topological relationships between them
+2. Digital Map entities should mainly contain properties used to identify topological entities at different layers, identify their roles, and topological relationships between them.

 3. Digital Map should contain only topological relationships inside each layer or between the layers (underlay/overlay)

-4. ACLs and Route Policies will be outside of the Digital Map, they would be linked to Digital Map

-5. Dynamic paths may either be outside of the Digital Map, part of traffic engineering data/models

 6. Provide capability for conditional retrieval of parts of Digital Map